reversed tarot cards

 How to Read Reversed Tarot Cards

-tarot deck consists of 78 cards: 22 Major Arcana and 56 Minor Arcana.
+A tarot deck consists of 78 cards: 22 Major Arcana and 56 Minor Arcana.
 The meaning of each card depends on the question asked, your mood, your subconscious, and your thoughts.
 78 different cards mean at least 78 different interpretation styles.
 That is, at least 78 different interpretations are possible.
 Consider a probability system.
 With this system, the interpretation and meanings of tarot cards reach almost infinity.
 As a result, whether to read tarot cards reversed is one of the most controversial topics in the tarot community.
 It is common to think that there are enough cards for different interpretations and that using reversals is simply confusing.

 Should I Read Reversed Tarot Cards?